M66B/NetGuard/FAQ.md

 Yes, NetGuard will automatically be started on boot if you powered off your device with NetGuard enabled.

+<a name="FAQ51"></a>
+**(51) NetGuard blocks all internet traffic!**

+Make sure you have put NetGuard on the doze exception list (Android 6 Marshmallow or later) and that Android allows NetGuard to use the internet on the background.

+Make sure you are not running NetGuard in whitelist mode (check the NetGuard default settings).

+Some Android versions contain a bug resulting in all internet traffic being blocked.
+Mostly you can workaround this bug by enabling filtering in the advanced NetGuard settings.

 <br />

 **NetGuard is supported for phones and tablets only, so not for other device types like on a television or in a car.**